Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

-The best way to view $\Cal J$ is as a section of the bundle $\frak{so}(\Cal TM)$.
-This is the \textit{adjoint tractor bundle} $\Cal AM$, which is induced by (the restriction to $P$ of) the adjoint representation $\frak{so}(2p'+2,2q'+2)$ of $G$.
+The best way to view $\Cal J$ is as a parallel section of the \textit{adjoint tractor bundle} $\frak{so}(\Cal TM)=:\Cal AM$.
+This bundle is induced by (the restriction to $P$ of) the adjoint representation $\frak{so}(2p'+2,2q'+2)$ of $G$.
 The natural quotient $\Cal H_0$ in this case is the tangent bundle $TM$, and the corresponding first BGG operator is the conformal Killing operator, whose kernel consists of all infinitesimal conformal isometries.
-In this case, also the condition of being a normal solution is particularly easy for formulate, it just means that the conformal Killing field has to insert trivially into the Weyl curvature and into the Cotton--York tensor, compare with \cite{cap-infinitaut}.
+It turns out (see e.g.\ \cite{cap-infinitaut}) that normal solutions are conformal Killing fields which insert trivially into the Weyl curvature and into the Cotton--York tensor.

 The homogeneous model $G/P$ of conformal geometry is the space of isotropic rays in $\Bbb R^{2p'+2,2q'+2}$, which is diffeomorphic to $S^{2p'+1}\x S^{2q'+1}$.
-Since the group $U(p'+1,q'+1)$ evidently acts transitively on the space of real isotropic rays in $\Bbb C^{p'+1,q'+1}$, we conclude that indeed there is only one $P$--type in this case.
-In particular, this implies that the conformal Killing vector field underlying $\Cal J$ is nowhere vanishing (since it cannot be identically zero).
-We also conclude that on all of $M$, we obtain an induced Cartan geometry of type $(U(p'+1,q'+1),P'_U)$, where $P'_U$ is the stabiliser of an isotropic real ray in $\Bbb C^{p'+1,q'+1}$.
+Since the group $U(p'+1,q'+1)$ evidently acts transitively on the space of real isotropic rays in $\Bbb C^{p'+1,q'+1}$, we conclude from (\ref{Modeltypemap}) that indeed there is only one $P$--type in this case.
+In particular, this implies that the conformal Killing vector field underlying $\Cal J$ is nowhere vanishing.
+Hence it determines a one--dimensional foliation of $M$ from which we can form local leaf spaces.